Hot Weather Boating and Summer Fishing Tips

 The best time to deep sea fishing is in the morning and the evening.
-Fish won’t eat as well due to the higher water temperatures at mid day.
+Fish won’t bite as well due to the higher water temperatures at midday.

 Low oxygen levels.
-Throwing artificial baits at the first light is one of the many things I like to do with our clients.
-We cover the ground for approximately an hour, then switch to live or cut bait.
+Throwing artificial baits at the first light is one of the many things I like to do with our customers.
+We cover ground for approximately an hour, then stop to switch to live or cut bait.
 You can find a lot of Snook on beaches, passes and coastal docks.
 They should stay there until the water temperatures drop.

 Redfish prefer live or cut pinfish as their bait of choice.
 Trout can still be caught, but it can be difficult to find them.
 Use a free-lined greenback to find a mixture of grass and sand bottom.
 If you need to go deeper, add a pinch weight.
 An area with plenty of fry bait is a good option.

 Deep sea fishing in Myrtle Beach is the best and most enjoyable way to fish.
 The targeted species include: